TD-2: Continued development

 Over the next years, AT&T and Bell Labs continually worked on the system to improve it.
 Among the most important improvements were those on the lifetime of the tubes.
 The primary concern was the main transmitter, the 416A, which was raised from about 2000 hours when it entered service to about 6 to 8000 hours by 1952, and 20,000 hours by 1967.
 Likewise, problems with the 417A used in the intermediate frequency pre-amplifier were successfully addressed, raising its useful life from as little as 100 hours to 10,000.
 Another important improvement was a rapid switching system that allowed any channel to be switched to a stand-by channel without dropping the signal.
 One channel was normally left open for this purpose, with the other five being actively used.

 Another significant issue with the TD-2 system was that only half of the available bandwidth could be used, as microwave frequency filters of the era were not particularly narrow so the channels had to be spaced out significantly.
 This also limited the angles at which the antennas could be pointed; any two signals closer than 60 degrees would begin to interfere.
-In 1951, the development of slot filters using ferrite cores solved this issue and would allow almost double the number of channels and allow the antennas to be pointed to within 9 degrees.
+In 1951, the development of slot filters using ferrite cores solved this issue and would allow almost double the number of channels and allow the antennas to be pointed to within 9 degrees, meaning a single tower could service two closely spaced endpoints.